 There is a very close working relationship between frontline Border Management Unit staff at the Airport, the DAA and the HSE.
 Immigration personnel closely follow all advice from the HSE and, in the event that a suspected case arises, the clear protocols laid down are carefully followed.

-The situation will continue to be reviewed in consultation with the relevant authorities in the coming days.
+On 20th March the decision was taken to temporarily cease accepting new visa applications.
+Increasing travel restrictions and the measures introduced as part of the Government’s efforts to interrupt the transmission of COVID-19 means that travel may not be possible and even if possible is not advisable unless essential.
+The situation is kept under review in consultation with the relevant authorities.
 While it will still be possible to apply for an Irish visa online in the normal manner, these temporary measures mean that applicants will not be able to complete their application process.
 Any application made online will remain valid until such time as restrictions are lifted.
 We intend to resume accepting applications as soon as safety concerns abate.
 Certain Priority/Emergency cases will continue to be processed and these include the following:

 - Emergency visa (e.g. Healthcare professionals, health researchers, and elderly care professionals);

-- Persons legally resident in the State;
+- persons legally resident in the State; and

-- Persons entitled to avail of the provision of the EU Free Movement Directive;
+- Persons entitled to avail of the provision of the EU Free Movement Directive.

 Accommodation Services for Applicants for International Protection